 Drought triggers indicate when a drought situation is developing and are used as decision making stages to assist in drought management.
-The drought triggers for DVW are dictated by the availability of water within the Dee Storage System as the River Dee is our main source of water.
-In turn, this means that most of our drought management actions are dictated by the Dee General Directions which govern the Dee Storage System.
+The drought triggers for the Wrexham WRZ are dictated by the availability of water within the Dee Storage System and groundwater levels are used as drought triggers in the Llandinam and Llanwrin WRZ.
+Thus, most of our drought management actions in the Wrexham WRZ are dictated by the Dee General Directions which govern the Dee Storage System.

-The River Dee provides 87% of the water we require, the remainder being supplied from upland reservoirs and groundwater sources.
-The River Dee is regulated by Natural Resources Wales using reservoirs in the Welsh hills, according to the Dee General Directions1.
+The River Dee provides 61% of the water we require, the remainder being supplied from upland reservoirs in the Wrexham WRZ and groundwater sources.
+The River Dee is regulated by Natural Resources Wales (NRW) using reservoirs in the Welsh hills, according to the Dee General Directions1.
 For severe droughts, the General Directions define the drought triggers and the actions that we are required to take in response to these triggers.
 The triggers are associated with the amount of water available in the Dee Storage System.
 As stocks decrease, trigger points are crossed which prompt drought management actions to be taken.

-We do not have any drought triggers associated with our upland and ground water sources as they provide only a small contribution to the overall supply.
+We do not have any drought triggers associated with our upland reservoirs in the Wrexham WRZ as they provide only a small contribution to the overall supply.
 As such, we do not foresee a scenario whereby we would need to carry out drought management actions due to a lack of water in these sources.